macro6461/foodie/README.md

 # Foodie

 Foodie is the most delicious command line interface out there.
-Type in what you want to eat and let foodie find restaurants nearby to satisfy your cravings..
+Type in what you want to eat and let foodie find restaurants nearby to satisfy your cravings.

 ## Installation